 Enter the yarn lock parameters by putting in the numbers.
 With this function it is possible to lock each rotor with giving parameters.
-Unlock is possible with the unlock card (corresponding type of card), with the button on sensing head or at the SCU.
+Unlock is possible with the unlock card (corresponding type of card) and at the SCU.

-- CV% Lock: relative deviation from the median machine CV%.
-Lock for particular rotor. - Unlock switch: Button on sensing head
+- CV% Lock: relative deviation from the median per side

+CV%.
+Lock for particular rotor.

+- Unlock switch: Button on sensing head